numbershape/ml-foundations/01-math-foundations/linear-algebra/linear-algebra-notes.md

     - The set of all possible vectors you can reach with a linear combination of a pair of vectors (+ all possible scalars) is their SPAN
     - So span is all possible vectors you can reach using only the two fundamental operations (vector addition and scalar multiplication)
     - So basically, adding two pre-scaled vectors
-    - The span of most pairs of 2D vectors is all vectors of 2D space (remember exception 1: all vectors whose tips sits on a straight line)
+    - The span of most pairs of 2D vectors is all vectors of 2D space (remember rare case: all vectors whose tips sits on a straight line)
     - So basically, the span of most vectors is the entire 2D space sheet
     - To avoid a crowded space, when dealing with collections of vectors, we represent them as points
     - Tip of the vector is the point in space; tail is implicitly at the origin